obsidian-tasks-group/obsidian-tasks/docs/Introduction.md

 # Introduction

-## Task management for the Obsdiain knowledge base
+## Task management for the Obsidian knowledge base

 Track tasks across your entire [Obsidian](https://obsidian.md/) vault.
 Query them and mark them as done wherever you want.